In-person consultations are available at our Los Angeles clinic only.

 3. Long-Term Benefits

 In many cases, spine surgery provides long-term benefits, addressing the root cause of pain and discomfort.
 While non-surgical treatments may provide temporary relief, surgery often offers a more permanent solution, particularly for structural issues like herniated discs or spinal fractures.
 For patients with progressive conditions, surgery can prevent further deterioration of spinal health.
+For progressive conditions such as spinal arthritis, surgery may help slow further degeneration and improve long-term spinal stability, further strengthening the claim of is spine surgery worth it.

 Doctor explaining is a spine surgery worth it